The Creature Cases

 The Creature Cases is an animated preschool children's television series created by Gabe Pulliam for Netflix.
 Produced by Sony Pictures Television Kids (formerly Silvergate Media) and animated by TeamTO, the series premiered on April 12, 2022.
 A holiday special, labeled as Chapter 2, was released on November 30, 2022.
 The third chapter was released on May 22, 2023.
 The fourth chapter was released on November 25, 2024.
 The fifth chapter was released on June 9, 2025.
-The sixth chapter is slated to be released on December 15, 2025.
+The sixth chapter was released on December 15, 2025.
+The seventh chapter was released on February 9, 2026.

 The series made its 8-episode linear debut on Nickelodeon for four weeks throughout July 2024 beginning July 1.

 Synopsis

 The series takes place in a world of anthropomorphic animals and follows the adventures of Sam Snow and Kit Casey, two agents employed by the Covert League of Animal Detective Experts (or C.L.A.D.E. for short), as they travel around the world solving many mysteries while using their expertise in problem-solving and animal facts.